syncore/ReflexAPI/README.md

 # ReflexAPI

 ReflexAPI is a lightweight .NET (C#) back end web service that allows users to retrieve current [Reflex] server data from Valve Software's Steam Master Server.
-It runs as a standalone console application and does not require an ASP.NET setup.
+It runs as a standalone console application and does use an ASP.NET setup.
 It is capable of returning the server information as JSON (default), XML, as well as in other formats.

 This is the back end service that is currently providing data to my Reflex Server Browser at: http://reflex.syncore.org